NVIDIA/DCGM/nvml-injection/README.md

 Please note that:

-* calling `dcgmInjectNvmlDevice` multiple times on the same API will override the injected value.
+* Calling `dcgmInjectNvmlDevice` multiple times on the same API will override the injected value.
 We need to mock and test each field individually.
 * The injection target should not include the Get prefix. i.e., use `NvLinkErrorCounter` rather than `GetNvLinkErrorCounter`.
 This enhances flexibility when calling a setter NVML API in our codebase.
 For example, as the target (i.e., `FanSpeed`) of `nvmlDeviceGetFanSpeed` and `nvmlDeviceSetFanSpeed` is the same, the setter can affect the getter.
+* Since the device handle cannot be indicated from the Python injection code, to mock an API with device handle parameter, we pass the GPU id.
+The `dcgmInjectNvmlDevice` will translate it to the device handle.

 ### Inject NVML Fields (`nvmlDeviceGetFieldValues`)